Hours: Mon-Fri, 9am-5pm

 GWC Home Page

 The primary source of support for UCLA graduate student TAs is the Office of Instructional Development (OID).
 OID runs the TA Training Program and every year holds the TA Conference at the beginning of Fall quarter.
-OID provides information and resources for TAs on its website.
+Office of Instructional Development (OID) provides information and resources for TAs on its website.
 Here are some quick links to a few of their topics:

 The UCLA Writing Programs Department offers courses and a certificate in Writing Pedagogy.
 E-mail email@example.com for more information about the program.